MIDI RINGS ARE HERE TO STAY

 I think it was around 2014 that Midi rings became a new trend.
 Still, not everyone knows about them so let me explain.
 These are the tiny rings that you wear on the middle of your finger, hence the name midi ring.
 They are also called layered rings (as you can wear many at once) or knuckle rings (as you wear them on the top of your lower knuckle).

 After 6 years of being around I’m pretty sure midi rings are here to stay!
 Probably because you can wear and style them in so many different ways.
 There are so many lovely designs out there for pretty much all tastes.
 From stone covered one’s to plain simple bands and one’s with pretty shapes.
 I’ve always loved a midi and my first ever design is a wrap style with natural stones.
-The five stones are; Pink Opal, Amazonite, Lapis Lazuli, Snowflake Obsidian and Magnesite.
+A few of them include; Pink Opal, Amazonite, Snowflake Obsidian and Magnesite.
 I’ve since then come up with a double banded midi in Blue Magnesite, Grey Banded Agate Silver and Grey Banded Agate Rose Gold.

 You can check out our full range of rings here.